AdrienRE/iptablogs/README.md

 ###### Filter the lines :
 In the middle of the screen, you'll find the "Filtres" frame in which you can add filters.
-You have to separate each filter by a comma followed by a space (or it just won't work). e.g. : "filter1, filter2, filter3" etc... or "filter1, , filter2" (if you want to use blank filters) Then just click on "Filtrer et trier".
+You have to separate each filter by a comma followed by a space (or it just won't work). e.g. : "filter1, filter2, filter3" etc... or "filter1, , filter2" (if you want to use blank filters).
+Then just click on "Filtrer et trier".

 ###### Special functions (USE WITH CAUTION !) :